Why HRV Morning Readiness?

 Heart Rate Variability can be affected by changes in circadian rhythm, hormonal shifts, and acute stressors throughout the day.
 Also, whatever you were doing before taking a reading has a very strong impact on the reading results.

-When you have just woken, you haven’t had the chance to experience the stresses of work, school, or the day.
+When you have just woken up, you haven’t had the chance to experience the stresses of work, school, or the day.
 Your circadian rhythm and hormonal patterns should be in a relatively similar state as they were the previous day.

-We also recommend that you breath naturally for the Morning Readiness reading and take the reading in the same body position each time (always supine or always sitting, for example).
+We also recommend that you breathe naturally for the Morning Readiness reading and take the reading in the same body position each time (always supine or always sitting, for example).

 - Use the toilet

-- Moisten your chest strap with water or gel and put it on
+- Put on your CorSense finger sensor, or moisten your chest strap with water or gel and put it on

 - Sip some water